-- Director of Law and Governance (on behalf of the ESPO Secretary) - Assistant Director Strategic Finance & Property (on behalf of the Consortium Treasurer) - Head of Democratic Services
+- Director of Law and Governance (on behalf of the ESPO Secretary) - Assistant Director Strategic Finance & Property (on behalf of the Consortium Treasurer) - Head of Internal Audit and Assurance Service reviewed the draft AGS and determined if there were any areas for improvement.
+There is one significant governance issue identified during 2020/21, which is the risk of ESPO not achieving its financial budget surplus as a result of the COVID-19 crisis.